-Given "[t]he tendency of a principle to expand itself to the limit of its logic," Glucksberg, 521 U.S. at 733 n.23 (interior quotations omitted), the Supreme Court has recognized that courts must tread cautiously when expounding substantive due-process rights outside the "fundamental rights and liberties which are, objectively, deeply rooted in this Nation's history and tradition."
+Given "[t]he tendency of a principle to expand itself to the limit of its logic," Glucksberg, 521 U.S. at 733 n.23 (interior quotations omitted), the Supreme Court has recognized that courts must tread cautiously when expounding substantive dueprocess rights outside the "fundamental rights and liberties which are, objectively, deeply rooted in this Nation's history and tradition."
 Id. at 720-21. "[E]xtending constitutional protection to an asserted right or liberty interest" thus requires "the utmost care ... lest the liberty protected by the Due Process Clause be subtly transformed into the policy preferences of the [federal judiciary]."
 Id. at 720.
-To qualify as "fundamental," a right must be both "deeply rooted in this Nation's history and tradition" and "implicit in the concept of ordered liberty."
-Id. at 720- prong must admit that it cannot meet the first.
-Leaving aside what the states that ratified the Fourteenth Amendment believed in the 1860s, same-sex marriage
+To qualify as "fundamental," rights must be both "deeply rooted in this Nation's history and tradition" and "implicit in the concept of ordered liberty."
+Id. at 720-21.
+Even those who fervently believe that same-sex marriage meets the second prong must admit that it cannot meet the first.
+Leaving aside what the states that ratified the Fourteenth Amendment believed in the 1860s, same-sex marriage (which Baker easily rejected in 1972) is not "deeply rooted" today.